root-foundation/root/README.md

 Increasingly, companies will be outcompeted from _above_ rather than from the _side_.
 Companies will be forced to win at the _higher_ complexity activity in order to survive.

-### 4. Convergence is accelerating.
+### Convergence is accelerating.

 As activities become more similar, competition increases.
 This means that we will push each other to more quickly develop proficiency in higher complexity activities.
-Furthermore, artificial intelligence technology is growing exponentially fast.
+Furthermore, artificial intelligence technology is growing exponentially fast, enabling us to execute faster.

-Due to these two effects, convergence will accelerate — at least for as long as we can continue to become proficient at the higher complexity activities that artificial intelligence enables.
+Due to these two effects, convergence will accelerate — at least for as long as we can continue to see (and become proficient at) the higher complexity activities that appear.

 Such convergence is not new.
 We have been feeling convergence for a while, but to a low degree.
 Ideas such as ["Software eating the world"](https://a16z.com/why-software-is-eating-the-world/), ["Competition is for losers"](https://www.csun.edu/~vcact00f/497CapStone/Peter%20Thiel_%20Competition%20Is%20for%20Losers%20-%20WSJ.pdf), etc. are localized observations of the larger phenomenon of convergence.

 ---

 _We have only scratched the surface of this phenomenon.
-You can find our rough notes about further implications & predictions [here](foundation/convergence_notes)._
+You can find our rough notes about further implications & predictions [here](https://github.com/root-foundation/root/blob/main/foundation/convergence_notes.md)._

 ## Superpositional intuition